-“Using our pre-configured industry best practices and off-the-shelf software, you can implement our software in no time,” says the confident ERP sales rep about the ERP Implementation Timeline.
-“Our ERP software is hosted in the cloud, meaning that you don’t need to spend time defining business processes or workflows.
-Better yet, don’t worry about your business processes – our software will tell you how to run your business, meaning you can implement our software quickly.”
-Or how about this: “Some of our customers have implemented our software in less than 90 days.”
+“Using our pre-configured industry best practices and off-the-shelf functionality, you can implement our software in no time,” says the confident ERP sales rep. “Our ERP software is hosted in the cloud, meaning you don’t need to spend time defining business processes or workflows.
+Our software will tell you how to run your business.
+Some of our customers have implemented our software in less than 90 days.”

+The lesson here is that ERP failures are typically caused by a number of factors and they usually don’t happen overnight.
 So how can companies determine the most appropriate duration for their ERP implementations?
 Here are three tips to help develop a realistic estimate for your organization:

 1. Benchmark to other organizations like yours.
 Sales reps are notorious for giving anecdotal examples of the one in a hundred customers that implement in a short period of time, but those examples are rarely relevant to your organization.
 More importantly, this approach only provides one data point out of thousands of ERP implementations each year, hardly the type of statistically significant data you would want to bet your entire ERP investment (and career) on.
 When we help our clients develop implementation plans, we start with raw data from our research of thousands of implementations across the globe.
 For example, when we work with a $1 billion multi-national manufacturer of consumer products, we’re looking at data from similar companies rather than providing anecdotal evidence.